 RAW files must go through some changes before you can grab them and upload to your storage of choice or even share them with others due to their size and file container.
 Not every device can read them.
 For that reason, they don’t make the most convenient way to manipulate images.

 However, they offer the best possible quality, so if that’s what you’re after, this is the best path to pursue.
-All DSLR cameras and smartphones should support taking RAW photos, so if you need the highest fidelity possible, you don’t have to limit yourself to a certain brand.
+All DSLR cameras and smartphones should support taking RAW photos, so you don’t have to limit yourself to a certain brand if you need the highest fidelity possible.

 In the end, for most people, RAW files may be too large and unwieldy, especially for casual users.
 These files work well for anyone seeking high-quality photos for print or just massive files to share around on physical media for archival purposes.